CodeStix/typed-react-form/articles/Object-fields.md

+# Object fields

 To be able to create inputs for fields in objects, child form are used.
 You can create child forms using the `ChildForm` component or `useChildForm` hook.

 -   [useChildForm](https://github.com/CodeStix/typed-react-form/wiki/useChildForm)
 -   [ChildForm](https://github.com/CodeStix/typed-react-form/wiki/ChildForm)